Towards a Parameterized Approximation Dichotomy of MinCSP for Linear Equations over Finite Commutative Rings: Introduction

-For arbitrary $A \subseteq R$, the {\em annihilator} of $A$ is the set $\Ann(A)=\{b \in R \; | \; \mbox{$a \in A$ implies $ab=0$}\}$.
-One may note that every annihilator is an ideal.
+For arbitrary $A \subseteq R$, the {\em annihilator} of $A$ is the set $\Ann(A)=\{b \in R \; | \; ab = 0 \text{ for all } a \in A\}$, and this set is always an ideal.
 A ring is {\em lineal} if its annihilators are totally ordered under set inclusion~\cite{Marks:Mazurek:ijm2016}.
 An annihilator of the form $\Ann(\{a\})$ is a {\em one-element} annihilator.
 A \emph{coset} of an ideal $I$ is a set $a + I = \{ a + i \mid i \in I \}$ with $a \in R$.
 A triple $C_1, C_2, C_3$ of one-element annihilator cosets of $R$ forms a \emph{tangle} if $C_i \cap C_j \neq \emptyset$ for all $i,j \in \{1,2,3\}$ with $i \neq j$, and $C_1 \cap C_2 \cap C_3 = \emptyset$.
 We say that $R$ is \emph{Helly} if it does not admit a tangle.
-The term Helly has been used with varying meanings when studying different algebraic structures: for instance, Domokos and Szabó~\cite{Domokos:Szabo:jlms2011} use the full set of cosets in abelian groups when defining Helly properties.
+The term Helly has been used with varying meanings when studying different algebraic structures: for instance, Domokos and Szabó~\cite{Domokos:Szabo:jlms2011} use the full set of cosets in Abelian groups when defining Helly properties.
 We stress that we only consider the Helly property on cosets of one-element annihilators in this paper.